Can I exercise after an angioplasty and stent? Absolutely yes!

 If you can tolerate high workloads without any signs or symptoms (ie., chest pain, shortness of breath) or unexpected arrhythmias on the electrocardiogram, then this is pretty good assurance that you’ll be able to push the higher exercise intensities on your own.

-Aerobic exercise guidelines
+Aerobic exercise after angioplasty

 How often can I exercise?

-If you were previously active before surgery, then you do have the advantage of muscle memory and a residual training effect, but as I stated above, you need to “test out” your body during exercise and the effects of medication on your exercise response.
+After you’ve cleared the first month of recovery, start off with 3 to 4 days per week and work up from there.
+If you were active before surgery, you have the advantage of muscle memory and a residual training effect.
+But it’s still important to “test out” your body during exercise see how your heart rate and blood pressure respond (and the effects of the medications).

 How hard can I exercise?

-Method 1: Straight heart rate calculation
+Method 1: straight heart rate calculation

-220 – 50 = 170 bpm
+- 220 – 50 = 170 bpm estimated max heart rate

-170 x .50 = 85 bpm
+- 170 x .50 = 85 bpm

-170 x .65 = 111 bpm.
+- 170 x .65 = 111 bpm

 Therefore your training heart rate range would be 85 – 111 bpm.

-170 x .60 = 102 bpm
+- 170 x .60 = 102 bpm

-170 x .75 = 128 bpm
+- 170 x .75 = 128 bpm

 Therefore your training heart rate range would be 102 – 128 bpm.

-Method 2: Karvonen method (aka heart rate reserve)
+Method 2: Karvonen (heart rate reserve) method

-1) As above, subtract your age from 220 to get your theoretical max heart rate.
-So it’s 220 – 50 = 170.
+1) Subtract your age from 220 to get your theoretical max heart rate

-2) Then subtract your resting heart rate from the result of step 1.
-So 170 – 60 = 110.
+2) Then subtract your resting heart rate

-110 x .60 = 66
+- 110 x .60 = 66 bpm

-110 x .75 = 83
+- 110 x .75 = 83 bpm

-66 + 60 = 126 bpm
+- 66 + 60 = 126 bpm

-83 + 60 = 143 bpm
+- 83 + 60 = 143 bpm

 Therefore, your training heart rate range would be 126 to 143 bpm.

-The Borg rating of perceived exertion (RPE) 6 to 20 point scale is also quite useful.
+The Borg rating of perceived exertion (RPE) is a 6 to 20 point scale for assessing exercise intensity.
 The logic behind a 6 to 20 scale is that most people at rest or doing light activity have a heart rate between 60 to 90 bpm.
+If you’re working very hard, then you’re going to be around 170 to 200.

 This is particularly useful if you’re taking medications that slow your heart rate.
+There is a bit of a learning curve to it, so if you go to cardiac rehab, the staff can give you a first-hand demonstration.

-How many minutes should I do aerobic exercise?
+How many minutes of aerobic exercise?

 Which types of aerobic exercise are best?